Best Bait For NY Steelhead: Baits The Guides Use

 Flies Are One Of The Best Baits For NY Steelhead

-When a steelhead is young, it learns that aquatic insects are a nutritious and abundant food source, and even as adults, most steelhead will eat a well-presented fly that it sees.
-This makes artificial flies one of the best steelhead baits for New York Rivers.
+When a steelhead is young, it learns that aquatic insects are a nutritious and abundant food source, and even as adults, most steelhead will eat a well-presented fly.
+This makes artificial flies one of the best steelhead baits for New York Rivers regardless of the method you use.

-Flies are some of the most versatile baits for steelhead fishing because steelhead will feed on flies all year long which means flies will often work just as well in January as they will in May.
+Flies are some of the most versatile baits for steelhead fishing because steelhead feed on flies all year long.
+This means flies will often work just as well in January as they will in May.

-You also want to use bigger flies tied in bright colors in murky water.
-For low, clear water, natural colors work best and smaller flies are usually better.
+Flies For High Water: In murky water, bigger flies tied in bright colors are also recommended.
+Natural colors work best in low, clear water, and smaller flies are usually better.

 Experienced steelhead guides will rotate through colors and sizes to find out what the steelhead wants.